PSIB0T/chatboi-server/README.md

-Chat server for chatBoi app
+### Chat server for chatBoi app

+Install the dependencies and devDependencies and start the server.
 ```sh
 $ npm install
 $ npm run watch